 Why use a push permission prompt?

-To send push notifications that can appear as banners, show on the lock screen, play sounds, and more, your app must first get the user’s permission.
-On iOS, Android, Huawei, Amazon, and Web this involves displaying a system-level permission prompt.
+To send push notifications that appear as banners, show on the lock screen, and play sounds, your app must first request permission from the user.
+On iOS, Android, Huawei, Amazon, and Web, this involves displaying a system-level permission prompt.

-The best way to do that?
-Use a “soft prompt”—a custom in-app message that introduces the ask.
+The recommended approach is a “soft prompt” — a custom in-app message that introduces the request before the system prompt.
 If the user accepts, the system prompt appears.
-If they decline, nothing happens—no harm done.
+If they decline, nothing happens and you can ask again later.

 Set up an in-app push permission prompt